krnydv2/Red-Wine-Quality-Prediction/README.md

 12 - quality (score between 0 and 10)

 What might be an interesting thing to do, is to set an arbitrary cutoff for your dependent variable (wine quality) at e.g. 7 or higher getting classified as 'good/1' and the remainder as 'not good/0'.
-This allows you to practice with hyper parameter tuning on e.g. decision tree algorithms looking at the ROC curve and the AUC value.
+This allows to practice with hyper parameter tuning on e.g. decision tree algorithms looking at the ROC curve and the AUC value.

-You need to build a classification model.
+need to build a classification model.

-Inspiration

-Use machine learning to determine which physiochemical properties make a wine 'good'!

-Submission Details

-- Share the link of the repository as your submission.

 Downlaod Files:
 https://github.com/dsrscientist/DSData/blob/master/winequality-red.csv